Accelerating customer growth and retention for Slack partners

 Scheduled release: By Summer 2022

-Let’s be honest, setting up notifications can be tedious for users.
-Once an app has been installed, they need to work out how to configure notifications deep in their preferences.
+Let’s face it, setting up notifications can be tedious for users.
+Once an app is installed, they need to figure out how to configure notifications deep in their preferences.
 Our next generation of Slack notifications, Subscribe in Slack, allows users to opt in to third-party tools and configure notifications by simply clicking a button in the platform.
 Once set, notifications occur in channels without having to install an app or invite it into the channel.

 Here’s how adopting Subscribe in Slack helps partners: